 (a) a reference in the provisions to unclaimed property is to be read as a reference to the thing paid or transferred to the Registrar under subsection (2);

-(b) a reference in the provisions to ASIC is to be read as a reference to the Registrar;

-(c) a reference in the provisions to the Commonwealth is to be read as a reference to this State;
+[(b), (c) deleted]

 (d) any other modifications, within the meaning of the Corporations (Ancillary Provisions) Act 2001 Part 3, that are prescribed by the regulations.

 (4) The transferor must comply with subsection (2) before the end of 10 years after the day on which the amount was paid, or the consideration was allotted or transferred, to the transferor.

+[Section 359 amended by No. 7 of 2016 s.
+123.]

 Division 5 — Miscellaneous

 360. Notification of appointment of scheme manager